chuangcaleb/wtsa/_drafts/Over The Moon – Film Review.md

 I guess that's a good message.
 Two broken people helping each other up.

 But I believe that the climax can be even more powerful.
-Let's review the thematic statement of the show:
+Let's review the thematic statement of the show: *you can move on from the pain of the loved ones you lost, by accepting the love that new people are pouring into you.*

-> You can move on from the pain of the loved ones you lost, by accepting the love that new people pour into you.
+> **You can move on from the pain of the loved ones you lost, by accepting the love that new people are pouring into you.**

-This is the ultimate climax arc that both Fei Fei and Chang'e have to learn and to grow as characters.
+*This* is the ultimate climax arc that both Fei Fei and Chang'e have to learn and to grow as characters.
 Both Houyi and Fei Fei's mom have passed, and both Chang'e and Fei Fei rejected and pushed away the (annoying, at first) new people that offered love to them: Gobi and Chin.

 But, *I felt* that this isn't clearly shown in the climax — there wasn't a climactic moment that *proved* that the entrance of a new love had made any impactful difference in their lives.
-For me at least, I believe that **Gobi and Chin should have been the catalyst for Fei Fei's and Chang'e's climactic moment.**
+For me at least, I believe that **`Gobi and Chin should have been the catalyst for Fei Fei's and Chang'e's climactic moment.`**

 > Gobi and Chin should have been the catalyst for Fei Fei's and Chang'e's climactic moment, not themselves.

-**`Imagine a different sequence of events`** for the story leading up to the climax — yet not so different because the story already seems to lean this way…
+**Imagine a different sequence of events** for the story leading up to the climax — yet not so different because the story already seems to lean this way…

 #### 1a.
 Gobi's song